 What role does CCS play in planning processes?

-CCS provides start-up assistance, coaching, quality control, faciliation, technical analysis, coordination, training and capacity buildiing.
+CCS provides start-up assistance, coaching, quality control, facilitation, technical analysis, coordination, training and capacity building.

 How does the typical CCS policy development process work?